 Medical Payment Coverage

-The great thing about this coverage is that it is designed with only one purpose in mind: Help to pay for a portion of your guest's medical expenses immediately.
+The great thing about this coverage is that it is designed with only one purpose in mind: help to pay for your guest's medical expenses right away.

-Med pay offers some distinctive benefits that are different than other types of liability insurance:
+Key distinctive benefits of Med Pay that are different than liability insurance:

 - There is no deductible.

 - Does not require determination of responsibility.

 In the event that your guest was injured on your property, call your insurance agent and file a claim right away.
 With that claim number, your guest is able to seek medical help and use Med Pay within its coverage limit as payment.

 Med Pay can also be used as a reimbursement tool for your guest, such as to pay for deductibles of the individual medical insurance that your guest may have.
 It is especially helpful if your guest has a high deductible insurance.